adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 |   And anguish in your face:
 | O woman in a silent room
 |   Within a silent house,
-| There Is no pleasure in your voice
+| There is no pleasure in your voice
 |   Or peace upon your brows.”

 | “O how should such as we rejoice